JonoAugustine/AugustinesGleichungZuneigungs_2.0/README.md

 	-	In AGZ_1, and (as of) AGZ_2.0.72d634d, the inability to compare candidates that do not share all of their features has been a limitation on the variaty of candidates that can be compared.
 		  Expanding how AGZ understands candidates may be an interesting path to take.
-To be more specific, adding the ability to calibrate from a single pool of features, while
+To be more specific, adding the ability to calibrate from a single pool of features and have Candidates draw some (*but not necessarily 				all*) features from that pool.
 	-	A possible complication with this expansion would involve a fundimental change to how bordas are run in AGZ's code.
 If all features are calibrated within the same array (*feature weights* in Pii), then making candidates with only some features will make issues while calculations for candidate